PIK-LPJmL/lpjmlkit/paper.md

 LPJmL to enable the development of lpjmlkit, such as writing meta files.
 We would also like to thank the Earth4All project for the support that made this development possible.
-Further thanks go to Susanne Rolinski and Marie Hemmen who supported the project along the way.
+Further thanks go to Susanne Rolinski, David Hötten and Marie Hemmen who supported the project along the way.

 # References